sensu/sensu-docs-legacy/source/docs/0.21/getting-started-with-checks.md

 ### Create the check definition for Cron

 The following is an example Sensu check definition, a JSON configuration file located at `/etc/sensu/conf.d/check_cron.json`.
-This check definition uses the `check-procs.rb` script ([installed above](#check-cron-install-dependencies)) to determine if the Cron service is running.
-The check is named `cron` and it runs `check-procs.rb -p cron` on Sensu clients with the `production` subscription, every `60` seconds (interval).
+This check definition uses the `check-process.rb` script ([installed above](#check-cron-install-dependencies)) to determine if the Cron service is running.
+The check is named `cron` and it runs `check-process.rb -p cron` on Sensu clients with the `production` subscription, every `60` seconds (interval).

 _NOTE: Sensu services must be restarted in order to pick up configuration changes.
 Sensu Enterprise can be reloaded._